Chariots of Fire: Release

 The film was distributed by 20th Century-Fox and selected for the 1981 Royal Film Performance with its premiere on 30 March 1981 at the Odeon Haymarket before opening to the public the following day.
 It opened in Edinburgh on 4 April and in Oxford and Cambridge on 5 April with other openings in Manchester and Liverpool before expanding further in May into 20 additional London cinemas and 11 others nationally.
 It was shown in competition at the 1981 Cannes Film Festival on 20 May.

-The film was distributed by The Ladd Company through Warner Bros. in North America and released on 25 September 1981 in Los Angeles, California and in the New York Film Festival, on 26 September 1981 in New York and on 9 April 1982 in the United States.
+The film was distributed by The Ladd Company through Warner Bros. in North America and released on 25 September 1981 in Los Angeles, California and in the New York Film Festival, on 26 September 1981 in New York, October 23 in Washington DC; and on 9 April 1982 in the United States.

-In October 2025, the film will be screened as 'Tribute to David Puttnam' at the 20th Rome Film Festival.
+In October 2025, the film was screened as part of a tribute to David Puttnam at the 20th Rome Film Festival.

 Reception

 Since its release, Chariots of Fire has received generally positive reviews from critics.
 As of 2024, the film holds an 84% rating from the review aggregator website Rotten Tomatoes, based on 117 reviews, with a weighted average of 7.8/10.
 The site's consensus reads: "Decidedly slower and less limber than the Olympic runners at the center of its story, Chariots of Fire nevertheless manages to make effectively stirring use of its spiritual and patriotic themes."
 On Metacritic, the film has a score of 78 out of 100 based on 19 critics' reviews.

 For its 2012 re-release, Kate Muir of The Times gave the film five stars, writing: "In a time when drug tests and synthetic fibres have replaced gumption and moral fibre, the tale of two runners competing against each other in the 1924 Olympics has a simple, undiminished power.
 From the opening scene of pale young men racing barefoot along the beach, full of hope and elation, backed by Vangelis's now famous anthem, the film is utterly compelling."

 In its first four weeks at the Odeon Haymarket it grossed £106,484.
 The film was the highest-grossing British film for the year with theatrical rentals of £1,859,480.
 Its gross of almost $59 million in the United States and Canada made it the highest-grossing film import into the US (i.e. a film without any US input) at the time, surpassing Meatballs $43 million.

 The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".

-In 2024, filmmaker Christopher Nolan cited it as one of his favorite films and as one of the sources of inspiration for his film Dunkirk (2017).
+In 2024, filmmaker Christopher Nolan cited it as one of his favourite films and as one of the sources of inspiration for his film Dunkirk (2017).